AayushSrivastav29/Voice-assistant/README.md

 ## Requirements

-Make sure you have the following Python libraries installed:
+Make sure you have the following libraries installed:

 - `pyttsx3`
 - `speech_recognition`